UK - In flight

 A day at leisure to explore more of Penang, or simply relax on the beach.

-We transfer to the airport for a scheduled Singapore Airlines flight to London via Singapore.
+We transfer to the airport for your overnight return flight to the UK.